woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/testing/cart-checkout/local-pickup.md

 1. In  **WooCommerce -> Settings -> Shipping -> Local Pickup**, empty the title field and try to save.
 2. The save button should be grayed out.
-3. The title input should be red with an error message "title is required".
+3. The title input should be with an error message "title is required".

 #### Location title

 1. Try to add a new location without adding the location title.
 2. The "Done" button should be grayed out.
-3. The location name title should be red with an error message "location name is required".
+3. The location name title should be with an error message "location name is required".

 ### Switching back to shortcode